This program is a named option in the Curriculum and Instruction MS.

 Information required at this step includes the following:

-• Transcripts documenting undergraduate degree from an accredited college
+- Unofficial transcripts documenting undergraduate degrees from an accredited college

-• GPA from your last 60 credits, and an opportunity share extenuating circumstances if you feel the number does not adequately reflect your academic abilities.
+- GPA from your last 60 credits, and an opportunity to share extenuating circumstances if you feel the number does not adequately reflect your academic abilities.

-• A brief summary of your previous work with adolescents, educational settings, and/or speakers of languages other than English.
-(Experience in these areas are not required, but are helpful in determining your readiness for the program.)
+- A brief summary of your previous work with adolescents, educational settings, and/or speakers of languages other than English.
+(Experience in these areas is not required but is helpful in determining your readiness for the program.)

 Step 2: Final Decisions

-After your application is complete, a content area team will review your application and share their recommendation with you and the Graduate School.
+After your application is complete, a content area team will review it and share their recommendation with you and the graduate school.

 Graduate School Resources